UpasanaGhosh/MealMindGoogleADK/FINAL_KAGGLE_NOTEBOOK.md

-# 🎓 MealMind ADK - Final Working Kaggle Notebook
+# 🎓 Complete MealMind ADK Kaggle Notebook - ALL CELLS

 **3 Agents WITH Tools + Per-Member Memory + Beautiful Display**

-Copy all 15 cells.
-Cells 1-14 CODE, Cell 15 MARKDOWN.
+Copy all 12 cells.
+Cells 1-11 are CODE, Cell 12 is MARKDOWN.

 ---